gpeterson406/GreenwoodBanner_Book/_book/02-reintroductionToStatistics.md

 package.
 We can apply this function to a data set and get a new version of the data set by sampling new observations *with replacement* from the original one.
-The new, bootstrapped version of the data set (called ``MockJury_BTS`` below) contains a new variable called ``orig. id`` which is the number of the subject from the original data set.
+The new, bootstrapped version of the data set (called ``MockJury_BTS`` below) contains a new variable called ``orig.id`` which is the number of the subject from the original data set.
 By summarizing how often each of these id's occurred in a bootstrapped data set, we can see how the re-sampling works.
 The ``table`` function will count up how many times each observation was used in